Robert Clark

 The Crime

-On July 30, 1981, the victim was abducted from a parking lot in East Atlanta, Georgia.
+On July 30, 1981, a woman was abducted from a parking lot in East Atlanta, Georgia.
 A man with a gun forced his way into her car and threatened to kill her.
 He drove her to two secluded locations in Cobb County, beat her, raped her three times, and bound both her hands and her feet.
 He also robbed her, gagged her, and left her naked when he drove away in her car.
 The victim managed to partially untie herself and summon help from a passing driver.
-The police were notified and the victim was taken to the hospital, where a rape kit was collected.
+The police were notified, and the victim was taken to the hospital, where a rape kit was collected.

 The Trial